kellan/laughingmeme/_posts/2006-08-22-google-analytics-solving-someone-elses-problem.md

     - stats
 ---

-Still frustrated and disappointed that \[MeasureMap\](http://measuremap.com) has gone away, even if it never went as \[far as I wanted it to go\](http://laughingmeme.org/articles/2005/11/22/measuremap-alpha-review).
+Still frustrated and disappointed that [MeasureMap](http://measuremap.com) has gone away, even if it never went as [far as I wanted it to go](http://laughingmeme.org/articles/2005/11/22/measuremap-alpha-review).

-Finally got around to trying out \[Google Analytics\](http://www.google.com/analytics/), maybe I’m doing it wrong, but I’m bored by it.
-Doesn’t answer \[the questions I’m interested in\](http://laughingmeme.org/articles/2005/11/22/measuremap-alpha-review), though it did flag the interesting statistic that 94% of my visitors are “first time visitors”, which I imagine could also be dubbed the “I’ve got full content feeds” usage profile.
+Finally got around to trying out [Google Analytics](http://www.google.com/analytics/), maybe I’m doing it wrong, but I’m bored by it.
+Doesn’t answer [the questions I’m interested in](http://laughingmeme.org/articles/2005/11/22/measuremap-alpha-review), though it did flag the interesting statistic that 94% of my visitors are “first time visitors”, which I imagine could also be dubbed the “I’ve got full content feeds” usage profile.

-I guess I try \[Mint\](http://haveamint.com) next, though the demos don’t look like a lot more then a (very) pretty face on my old \[analog\](http://www.analog.cx/) install, and $30 seems a bit much to pay for that.
+I guess I try [Mint](http://haveamint.com) next, though the demos don’t look like a lot more then a (very) pretty face on my old [analog](http://www.analog.cx/) install, and $30 seems a bit much to pay for that.
 And really I think stats for blogs need a domain specific package.
 But there seems to be an active plugin community around Mint which is promising.

 Sigh.